aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 >>>>>>> master
 4. Extract the sound in byte data.

-This code in Java shows you how to extract the audio used in a slide:
+This code  shows you how to extract the audio used in a slide:

 ```php
   // Instantiates a Presentation class that represents a presentation file